 An electrolyte is a substance that conducts electricity when dissolved in water.
 They are essential for a number of bodily functions.
-They are especially important to keto-adapted endurance
+They are especially important to keto-adapted endurance athletes.

 - Sodium (Na+)